Zegras' goal helps Ducks top Coyotes, snap 11-game skid

 Stolarz stopped the Coyotes’ best chance, when Michael Carcone skated in alone eight minutes in.

-Fowler gave the Ducks a 4-0 lead at 5:44 of the second period when he took drop pass from Lundestrom on a 3-on-1 break and beat Korenar on the far side.
+“We had a few opportunities, and we needed to bury those,” Tourigny said.
+“If we bury one or two of those we’re coming back into the game and it’s a different story from there.”

-The game got chippy late.
-Each team was assessed two five-minute penalties for fighting in the final nine minutes, and the game was stopped when blood was removed from the ice after Coyotes forward Jay Beagle knocked Troy Terry to the ice in front of the Coyotes’ net.
+Fowler gave the Ducks a 4-0 lead at 5:44 of the second period when he took drop pass from Lundestrom on a 3-on-1 break and beat Korenar on the far side, and Lundestrom scored his second at 7:25 of the third.

-Both were given fighting penalties, and Beagle was given a two-minute penalty for cross checking and a game misconduct at 14:23.
-The Coyotes’ Phil Kessel also was given a game misconduct.
+“There is a little bit of hangover from that (Keller injury), for sure, emotionally,” Tourigny said.
+“There is an adjustment we need to make as a team.
+We'll need to navigate through that and get better every day.”

 NOTES: Keller is expected to miss four to six months after undergoing surgery Thursday.
 The Coyotes’ leading scorer with 35 goals and 28 assists had played in 357 consecutive games, the fourth-longest active streak in the league. ...
 Anaheim Fs Ryan Geltzlaf (lower body) and Jakob Silfverberg (blood clot in leg) were scratched.
 Getzlaf is listed as day to day. ...
 The Coyotes played without top-six Ds Jakob Chychrun (lower body) and J.J.
 Moser (upper body) for the eighth straight game.
 Chychrun has missed the last 10. ...
 The Coyotes recalled F Hudson Fasching from Tucson of the American Hockey League. ...
 Coyotes F Nick Ritchie played in his 400th game.
 Ritchie was drafted by the Ducks in 2014 and played 287 games for them.
 Ritchie has eight goals and two assists in 17 games since being acquired from Toronto. ...
 The Coyotes had won six of their last seven home games against Anaheim.